chaddjohnson/greatupsells/README.md

 1. Follow instructions on screen.
 1. Manually refresh your browser to view updates as there is no fast refresh / live reload available.

+Please note that this might require some effort to make it work.

 ### Troubleshooting

 #### Ports already in use